lukegun/BIOMEC/README.md

 ## License

-BIOMEC analysis/python code is open source under GPL-3.0 License, with MECSim developed by Gareth kennedy and contaned in the mecsim.cpython-37m-x86_64-linux-gnu.so is closed source.
+BIOMEC analysis/python code is open source under GPL-3.0 License, with MECSim developed by Gareth Kennedy and contaned in the mecsim.cpython-37m-x86_64-linux-gnu.so is closed source.

 ## Get in touch
 For Questions/Bugs Email me at luke.gundry1@monash.edu.